 - Optionally, under Share with, check the appropriate boxes to share the scene with everyone, with members of your ArcGIS organization, or with any groups to which you belong.

 - At the top of the Share As Web Scene pane, click the Content tab.

 On the New Content tab , you see the content that will be created in your portal when you share the scene.

 The Marquam Hill web scene is an item in your portal that can be added to Scene Viewer.
 The web scene includes all the other layers listed.

-The elevation tiles are uploaded as a tile package if your active portal is ArcGIS Online.
+Marquam Hill_WEL: A tile package uploaded if your active portal is ArcGIS Online.

 The elevation tile package appears only if your active portal is ArcGIS Online.
 In this case, the elevation tiles are cached locally, packaged in your staging folder, and uploaded to ArcGIS Online, where the package is published as a web elevation layer.
 If your active portal is ArcGIS Enterprise, the tile package is not created because the elevation tiles are cached on the server by default.